SergeyBondarenko/devops-interview-questions/README.md

 * What does the immutable bit do to a file?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * What is an inode and what fields are stored in an inode?
-* How to force/trigger a file system check on next reboot?
+* How to force/trigger a file system check on next reboot? (shutdown -rF now || touch /forcefsck & reboot)
 * What is SNMP and what is it used for?
-* What is a runlevel and how to get the current runlevel?
+* What is a runlevel and how to get the current runlevel? (who -r, runlevel)
 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
-* What are the steps to add a user to a system without using useradd/adduser?
+* What are the steps to add a user to a system without using useradd/adduser? (/etc/passwd, /etc/group, home, chown, chmod, passwd)
-* What is MAJOR and MINOR numbers of special files?
+* What is MAJOR and MINOR numbers of special files? (dev)
-* Describe the mknod command and when you'd use it.
+* Describe the mknod command and when you'd use it. (mknod /dev/ttyS0 c 4 64)
-* Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
+* Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space. (inodes, df -i)
-* Describe a scenario when deleting a file, but 'df' not showing the space being freed.
+* Describe a scenario when deleting a file, but 'df' not showing the space being freed. (lsof +L1)
 * Describe how 'ps' works.
-* What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
+* What happens to a child process that dies and has no parent process to wait for it and what’s bad about this? (zombie)
 * Explain briefly each one of the process states.
+(R, D(io), S(wait for event), Z, T(stop))
 * How to know which process listens on a specific port?
-* What is a zombie process and what could be the cause of it?
 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
-How could you do it?
+How could you do it? (tee)
 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
-* Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
+* Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com. (a2enmod ssl, openssl, default-ssl.conf, a2ensite)
 * Can you have several HTTPS virtual hosts sharing the same IP?
+(SNI)
 * What is a wildcard certificate?
 * Which Linux file types do you know?
 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?